kurlex/Oracle/tp4/ReadMe.md

 ```sql
 REVOKE ALL PRIVILEGES ON emp FROM DevSecOpsTeam;
 ```
-(P.S.
-If the previous question is to revoke privileges from users (on the emp table) only if these privileges are granted to them by a user with the role DevSecOpsTeam, I have not found a way to do so from my DBA session.)

 **Créer un profile de ressources dédié à l'équipe des développeurs avec les limitations suivantes:**